veged/icfpc2013/LETTER.md

 8. _How many lines of code did you write, and in which languages?_

- 2879 not empty lines in Java language.
+ 2879 nonempty lines in Java language.

 9. _How was that code structured?
 You could indicate the number of modules, the structure of their interfaces, and, if you wish, you could even include a picture of the module dependences._